-Yes, we transfer our phones to the on-call phone for the few hours per day that our offices close.
+Yes, we transfer our phones to the on-call phone for the overnight.

 What happens if I have an urgent need for services due to some kind of crisis?

-Comfort Keepers responds to urgent needs EVERY week of the year.
+Comfort Keepers will be there for you as a client receiving regular services.
 If an injury or illness causes you to need around the clock services, we can staff those shifts within a couple hours.
-Please note that for the safety of our home care provideers we do not send our staff out in the middle of the night.
-Call the squad for emergency care and then call Comfort Keepers when our offices open at 7:00am seven days a week.
+Please note that for the safety of our staff we do not send them out in the middle of the night.
+Call the squad for emergency care and then call Comfort Keepers when our offices open at 8am.
 We have the staffing and expertise to respond immediately.

 Do you have nurses on staff and are you licensed to provide nursing services?

 Yes!!!
 We are excellent at filling this gap within the health care industry!
-We step in and provide the nursing services that no other in home care provider is willing or able to provide such as medication set ups, daily wound care, transitional care from hospital discharge to home.
+We step in and provide the nursing services that no other in-home care provider is willing or able to provide such as on-going medication set ups, daily wound care, transitional care from hospital discharge to home.

 When using other sources of care, sometimes nursing services are offered by unlicensed professionals.
 KNOW THE RISKS.
 The state requires a medical license to perform the types of services listed above to protect you, the consumer.
 If it was safe for untrained, unlicensed caregivers to provide these services, there would not be laws against it.